xiachengfan/scenarios/kubernetes/lab-kubernetes-proxy-command/step2.md

 # Access the Kubernetes Api with Curl

-In this step, you will learn how to access the Kubernetes API server using cURL through the proxy server.
+Open a new terminal and use the following command to access the API server.

 Here is the basic command you will use to access the API server with `curl`: